Refraction/ Abstraction

 Gouache, paper

-These six artists responded to the troubled period following the Korean War (1950–53) by condensing the formal qualities of their post-industrial reality.
+These seven artists responded to the troubled period following the Korean War (1950–53) by condensing the formal qualities of their post-industrial reality.
 The artists on view present varied responses to abstraction that reflect this legacy across the Korean American diaspora, engaging themes of community, the natural world, and collective memory.

 Yoon Jongju’s meditative surfaces, arranged in sequential grids, abstract the linearity of time.